Ladies and gentlemen, my fellow Malaysians

 We acknowledge the lawyers and firms for contributing towards funding Phase 1 of the campaign as follows:

 We also acknowledge ATC College and Taylors College for their kind donations.

 Thank you to former Bar Council member, Roger Tan, who in his last term mooted the idea to establish the Constitutional Law Committee.

 I am sure all of us are fired to go, so step inside this movement, and let’s rock this country together.

-On the occasion of MyConstitution’s 3rd anniversary, LoyarBurok reproduced the Welcome Speech by Edmund Bon Tai Soon (then Chairperson of the Bar Council’s Constitutional Law Committee) at the launch of the Campaign.
-The event was officiated by Datuk VK Liew, Deputy Minister in the PM’s Department and his speech is here.
-Ragunath Kesavan’s speech as President of the Malaysian Bar is here.
+On the occasion of MyConstitution’s 3rd anniversary, LoyarBurok reproduced this Welcome Speech by Edmund (then Chairperson of the Bar Council’s Constitutional Law Committee) at the launch of the Campaign.
+The event was officiated by Datuk Liew Vui Keong, Deputy Minister in the Prime Minister’s Department.
+President of the Malaysian Bar, Ragunath Kesavan, also delivered a speech.

 This speech was published by LoyarBurok.
 Archived at https://perma.cc/T6P5-EUED.